Spillover Effects in the Presence of Unobserved Networks: Spillover Effects in Multiple Networks

-Then, we explicitly incorporate these two networks into the potential outcomes.
-Based on the standard practice, this paper extends the stratified interference assumption \citep{hudgens2008toward} to multiple networks.
-We assume that the potential outcomes of individual $i$ are affected by her own treatment assignment and the treated proportions of neighbors in networks $\cG$ and $\cU$ \citep{forastiere2016observational, hudgens2014large, manski2013identification, toulis2013interference}. \begin{assumption}[Stratified Interference] For all $i$ and $\bt\in \cT$ such that $t_i =d, G_i =g$ and $U_i = u$,
+We explicitly incorporate these two networks into the potential outcomes.
+In particular, we extend the stratified interference assumption \citep{hudgens2008toward} to multiple networks.
+We assume that the potential outcomes of individual $i$ are affected by her own treatment assignment and the treated proportions of neighbors in networks $\cG$ and $\cU$ \citep{manski2013identification, toulis2013interference, hudgens2014, forastiere2016observational}. \begin{assumption}[Stratified Interference with Multiple Networks] $ $ \\ For all $i,$

+where $d$ is her own treatment assignment, $g$ and $u$ are the proportions of treated neighbors in networks $\cG$ and $\cU$, respectively: